CommandPost/CommandPost-Website/docs/README.md

 CommandPost allows you to do things in Final Cut Pro that are otherwise not possible, such as **Highlight Browser Playhead** and **Scrolling Timeline**.

+There's literally hundreds of actions in CommandPost for controlling Final Cut Pro in almost unlimited ways.

 ![](../static/homepage-final-cut-pro.png)